Here are questions we get asked often, as well as their answers.

 What the hell are Abridged Scripts?

 A movie shortened to a few pages and written in screenplay format.
-The purpose is to save you time so you don't have to see the movie but can still talk about it to your friends, co-workers, and mistresses.
+The purpose is to save you time so you don't have to see the movie but can still snark about it with other jerks.

 Why do you hate all movies?